jlord/atom-party-theme-ui/README.md

 ![screenshot](atom-party-theme.png)

-_A more thorough readme when I'm finished and it's published._
+_A more thorough readme and better screen shot later._